Frequently Asked Questions about GL.iNet KVM¶

 A1.
 No. You can choose to use or not use cloud service.

 Q3.
-What is Wake On Lan?
+What is Wake-on-Lan?

 A3.
-Wake on LAN (WOL) is a technology that allows a computer or device to be remotely powered on or awakened from a low-power state over a network.
+Wake-on-LAN (WOL) is a technology that allows a computer or device to be remotely powered on or awakened from a low-power state over a network.
 It works by sending a "magic packet" containing the target device's MAC address, which triggers the device to start up.
 Common uses include remote administration, energy-saving standby configurations, and centralized system management.

 A1.
-Please refer to this document.
+Please refer to this link.

 You can modify the resolution of the controlled device to the appropriate parameters (recommended), or modify the EDID of the KVM to adjust it.